How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 Testing It Manually (For the Curious)

 If you want to see what your AI assistant is doing behind the scenes, you can hit the MCP server directly with curl.
 This is also useful for debugging connection issues.
+These examples use an API key because curl can't do a browser OAuth dance—it's the one place the legacy auth still earns its keep.

 Initialize a session